zenOSmosis/phantom-core/README.md

     - Accepts an optional key when adding a child to make it easier to extend with coerced types; the relevant child can be looked up by this key
     - Can optionally destruct all associated children
   - PhantomState / PhantomSerializedState: Simple, object-based state stores with a shallow-merging update strategy
+  - PhantomServiceCore / PhantomServiceManager:
+    - Wraps PhantomState and PhantomCollection with the ability to instantiate and manage services
+    - PhantomServiceCore instances act as singletons within a PhantomServiceManager context, instead of a global context
+    - Currently being protoyped for usage with [ReShell](https://reshell.org) desktop prototype

 ## Changelog